A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and

-We perform model comparison employing the so-called posterior model weights according to the Bayesian approach explained in \Cref{sec:BayesModelComparison}.
-Such an analysis offers an aggregated comparison of a model's outputs to the validation set of reference data from the pore-scale model that are marked in red in \Cref{fig:data-extraction-points}.
+We perform model comparison employing the so-called posterior model weights according to the Bayesian approach explained in Section~\ref{sec:BayesModelComparison}.
+Such an analysis offers an aggregated comparison of a model's outputs to the validation set of reference data from the pore-scale model that are marked in red in Figure~\ref{fig:data-extraction-points}.
 For model comparison analysis, we use the newly constructed surrogate representation during the validation stage to compute the BME values in \eqref{eq:BME}.
-These values are required to calculate the posterior model weights \eqref{eq:BayesBMA} and the Bayes factors in \eqref{eq:BayesFactor}.
-Additionally, use of the advanced surrogate representation provides a possibility to assess uncertainty of the BME values and the corresponding model weights. \Cref{tab:post_model_weights} presents a detailed statistical summary of the model weights and provides a ranking.
+These values are required to calculate the posterior model weights~\eqref{eq:BayesBMA} and the Bayes factors in \eqref{eq:BayesFactor}.
+Additionally, use of the advanced surrogate representation provides a possibility to assess uncertainty of the BME values and the corresponding model weights.
+Table~\ref{tab:post_model_weights} presents a detailed statistical summary of the model weights and provides a ranking.
 It also reports the information regarding the post-calibration uncertainty with help of the deviation regarding 25$\%$ and 75$\%$ percentiles.

 The expected model weights under noisy pore-scale data assumption convey a relatively clear model ranking in favor of \textit{Generalized IC}, with \textit{Classical IC} as second and the \textit{Pore-Network} model ranking last.
-It is worth mentioning that the model weight close to zero for the \textit{Pore-Network} model can be attributed to the high prediction uncertainty of this model.
-This fact is represented by the error bars in \Cref{fig:pred_vel}.
+It is worth mentioning that the model weights close to zero for the \textit{Classical IC} and \textit{Pore-Network} model can be attributed to the high prediction uncertainty of these models.
+This fact is represented by the error bars in Figure~\ref{fig:pred_vel}.
 Moreover, a considerable mismatch can be detected between the expected velocity prediction of the \textit{Pore-Network} model and the reference data at validation points 5 and 6.
 As for the \textit{Classical IC}, the velocity prediction uncertainty is higher than that of the \textit{Generalized IC}.
 This difference is mainly for the points at the vicinity of the interface and in the free-flow region.